TJones305/GXBC_2020/ReadMe.md

 *** Frequent User Goals ***

-As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+***As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.***

 The user would already be comfortable with the website layout and can easily click the banner message.

-As a Frequent User, I want to check to see if there are any new blog posts.
+***As a Frequent User, I want to check to see if there are any new blog posts.***

-The user would already be comfortable with the website layout and can easily click the blog link As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+The user would already be comfortable with the website layout and can easily click the blog link

+***As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.***

 At the bottom of every page their is a footer which content is consistent throughout all pages.
 To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
 There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

 *** Further Testing ***
-The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+The website was viewed on a variety of devices such as Desktop, Laptop, iPad Air, & iPhone X - other devices were tested in developer tools.
 A large amount of testing was done to ensure that all pages were linking correctly.
-Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+Friends and family members were asked to review the site to point out any bugs and/or user experience issues.

 *** Known Bugs ***
-On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+On some mobile devices the member page  squashes in causing the myClubhouse box to cover a small amount of text on the h2 element.
-A white gap can be seen to the right of the footer and navigation bar as a result.
-On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+On screen devices around 280px wide the coach pictures are put out of alignment and the final logo in the header pushes below the text instead of inline.

 *** Deployment ***
 GitHub Pages